 Agaves are easy to propagate by removing the offsets that develop around the base of an established plant.
 Some Agaves also produce small offsets on the flower stalks.
 Separate the offsets from the mother plant and remove all broken or damaged roots with a sharp knife.
 Remove only offsets that have developed in a plant with several leaves.
 Allow the offsets to dry for one week, and plant them in a pot with a well-draining soil mix.
 Water when the soil is dry.
 Roots will typically appear in two to three weeks.
 The best time to remove the offsets is in spring and summer.

 Agave seeds are black, flat, and vary in size.
 The germination will be better if they are fresh.
 Sow the seeds in spring in a container with well-draining soil.
 Place the planting container in a warm place with bright, indirect sunlight and keep the soil moist until germination, which usually takes two to three weeks.
 The seedlings can be transplanted to individual pots when they have two or three leaves.

 Pests and Diseases of Agave

 Snout weevils are the most common pests of Agave.
 If your plants have snout weevils, the only solution is to remove the plants and throw them away.

 Mealybugs and scale insects attach to the leaves and suck the juices out of them.
 You can remove these insects with a cotton ball dipped in some isopropyl rubbing alcohol.

 Agaves can be susceptible to bacterial and fungal rots if exposed to too much moisture and humidity.
-Yellowing and shriveled leaves that are easy to break off is a sure sign of root rot.
+Yellowing and shriveled leaves that are easy to break off are a sure sign of root rot.
 Use an antifungal agent occasionally to prevent infection.
 Remove already infected plants to prevent spread.

 Toxicity of Agave

 Although these plants have been used as food for centuries, some Agave species contain toxic compounds that can cause mouth, throat, or skin irritation.
 They are mildly toxic to cats and dogs.

 - Back to genus Agave